Cyberlorians/M-21-31/WhyUseExample.md

-## 🚀 Why This Workbook Changes the Game
+## 🚀 Why The PowerApp & Workbook Changes the Game

 Most agencies have logs.
 But most agencies **don't know if the right events are being collected, parsed, and usable** for detection, response, or compliance.